Antonio de los Reyes Correa: Legacy

-Captain Antonio de los Reyes Correa, who was married to Estefanía Rodríguez de Matos y Colón Luyando, died on June 9, 1758.
 Arecibo is known as the "Villa del Capitan Correa" (Captain Correa's Village), an honour bestowed by the people of the town.
 The people of Arecibo also honored Correa by including a gold colored belt in their Coat of Arms with the words "Muy Leal", which means "Very Loyal", in representation of Correa.
 On January 8, 2004, the Government of Puerto Rico approved public law #29 (P. de la C. 4029 LEY NUM.
 29. 8 DE ENERO DE 2004) establishing August 5 as the Day of Antonio de los Reyes Correa.
 In the southern Puerto Rican city of Ponce a street was named after him.
 It runs from Barrio Segundo through Barrio Primero and ends in the northern portion of Barrio Canas Urbano at Avenida Las Américas.